Explorer 52: Mission

-Experiments
+Instruments

 Extremely low frequency (ELF) / Very low frequency (VLF) Receivers

 This experiment measured electric and magnetic fields using a 42.7 m electric dipole (tip-to-tip) and a search coil antenna deployed 1.58 m from the spacecraft.
 The electric field spectrum measurements were made in 16 logarithmically spaced frequency channels extending from 1.78 Hz to 178 kHz, and DC electric fields were also measured.
 The bandwidth of these channels varied from 7.5% to 30% depending on center frequency.
 Channel sensitivity and dynamic range were 1E-6 V/m and 100 dB, respectively.
 A wideband receiver was also used, with two selectable bandwidth ranges: 0.15 to 10 kHz or 1 to 45 kHz.
 The magnetic field spectrum was measured in eight discrete, logarithmically spaced channels from 1.78 Hz to 5.62 kHz.
 The bandwidth of these channels varied from 7.5% to 30% depending on frequency.
 The dynamic range was 100 dB, and the sensitivity ranged from 0.1-nT at 1.78 Hz to 3.4E-4 nT at 5.62 kHz.
 The wideband receiver described above could be used with the magnetic antenna.
 Each discrete channel was sampled once every 11.52-seconds.